tuxerman/tuxerman.github.io/pages/05-dabble.md

 ~~**2015**: I love the violin.
 Man I know nothing about wind instruments.
 Also, the Irish [whistle](https://en.wikipedia.org/wiki/Tin_whistle) sounds beautiful.~~ <br/>
 ~~**2016**: I absolutely love the damn whistle.
 Oh look, the [bansuri](https://en.wikipedia.org/wiki/Bansuri) is played with the same finger-placement!~~

-Scatterbrained and occasionally in the lookout for a more expressive medium.
+Scatterbrained and occasionally on the lookout for a more expressive medium.

 ##### Design, Products and Engineering
 For a while, it was a case of merely having strong opinions about the above.
 This site is one experiment where the itch was actually scratched.
 Moving my old blog from blogger to a [newer](http://tuxerman.github.io/anotherbloggerbloke), github-pages hosted one is another.